tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 algorithm
 : The algorithm used to compress the certificate.
-The algorithm MUST be one of the algorithms listed in the peer's compress_certificate message.
+The algorithm MUST be one of the algorithms listed in the peer's compress_certificate extension.

 uncompressed_length
 : The length of the Certificate message once it is uncompressed.
 If after